steven-mcdonald/steven-mcdonald.github.io/index.md

 ---
 ### [Murakami Translator Detection](https://medium.com/towards-data-science/which-translator-870bae18f3bf)

 As an avid reader of fiction, I have often wondered about the impact of the translator's style on a translated novel.
 In particular, I've been curious about the works of Haruki Murakami.
 He writes in Japanese and has three main english language translators: Alfred Birnbaum, Jay Rubin and Philip Gabriel.
-How much of what I was reading was Murakami and how much was the translator?
-Did the different translators have different takes on the original work?
-This seemed quite possible to me given the linguistic gulf between Japanese and English.
+How much of what I read is Murakami and how much is the translator?
+Do the different translators have different takes on the original work?

 <img src="images/Murakami_Title_Image.png?raw=true"/>